knative/docs/docs/versioned/admin/admin-overview.md

 ## Configuration summaries

 The following sections provide an overview of the current configurations procedures of interest to Administrators.
-You make these configurations using `kubectl`, some by applying YAML files you create.
+You make these configurations using `kubectl`, with some procedures applying YAML files.

 ### Networking